tkemmer/NESSie.jl/doc/src/index.md

 > Finite Element and Boundary Element Methods for Nonlocal Protein Electrostatics in the
 > Julia Language.
 Journal of Computational Science 28, 193-203.

+If you use our implicit representations and solvers (`solve_implicit`), please also cite:
+> Kemmer, T (2021).
+Space-efficient and exact system representations for the nonlocal protein
+> electrostatics problem.
+Ph.
+D. thesis, Johannes Gutenberg University Mainz.
+Mainz, Germany.

-With BibTeX, you can use the following entry:
+With BibTeX, you can use the following entries:
 ```
 @article{nessie-2018,
     author = {Kemmer, Thomas and Rjasanow, Sergej and Hildebrandt, Andreas},